 LinkedIn allows you to post simple text updates, images, and videos being a social media site.
 You can also post from other users.
 The goal is to keep your audience engaged and help them.
 Whether your content is engaging or not can be found by looking at the clicks, likes, and comments.

 LinkedIn also offers a service to publish full articles via its publishing platform “Slideshare.”
-The content will be showcased in your profile and can also appear in search engine results.
+Your profile will showcase the content and appear in search engine results.

-People invest their time on Linkedin, and therefore you should help them by publishing sales-targeted content, but you should also upload content that helps them.
+People invest their time on Linkedin, and therefore you should help them by publishing sales-targeted content, but you should also upload content that supports them.

 - Sponsor your content: